-But recent findings suggest that folate status may be important in the ovarian response to FSH.
+However recent findings suggest that folate status may be important in the ovarian response to FSH.

 Therefore, medical experts started a clinical investigation to know the role of multivitamin supplements associated with the incidence of ovulatory disorder infertility and explored which nutrients could explain the association if it existed.